 So why do carrots from the garden get soft while my grocery store carrots don’t?
 Garden variety carrots get soft when they lose internal moisture or if they start to rot.
 As cleaned carrots slowly dry out, their cells actually get less rigid making them soft and really unappetizing.

-But depending how soft they are there may be a solution.
+But depending on how soft they are there may be a solution.
 And there are definitely some things you can do to keep them fresh longer, even through the winter.

 Why Garden Carrots Go Soft and Grocery Store Carrots Don’t